How the Rolling Stones Struggled Mightily Through ‘Dirty Work’

 In a move that further infuriated Richards, Jagger then refused to tour behind the album.
 Dirty Work was hobbled by that complicated history, even though it became a platinum-selling Top 5 album boasting two Top 40 hits: “Harlem Shuffle” and “One Hit (To the Body).”
 The accompanying video for “One Hit,” in a moment that felt like a peek into the difficult atmosphere surrounding the sessions, appeared to show Richards and Jagger coming to blows.

 For Jagger, it was easier to walk away from Dirty Work, and maybe even necessary.
 “The album wasn’t that good, it was okay,” he told Rolling Stone in 1989.
 “It certainly wasn’t a great Rolling Stones album.
 The feeling inside the band was very bad too.
 The relationships were terrible.
 The health was diabolical.
 I wasn’t in particularly good shape.
 The rest of the band, they couldn’t walk across the Champs Elysées, much less go on the road.
 So we had this long bad experience of making that record, and the last thing I wanted to do was spend another year with the same people.
-I just wanted to be out.”
+I just wanted out.”

 Watch the Rolling Stones’ Video for ‘Harlem Shuffle’